affinipay/chargeio-net/README.md

 Installation
 -----------

-To use the library, add a reference to chargeIO.net.dll (you can find a pre-compiled version in the build folder of this repository).
+To use the library, add a reference to chargeIO.net.dll.
+You can find pre-compiled versions for .NET 3.5 and 4.0 in "build\chargeIO.net 1.0.0.zip".

 Access to the ChargeIO Gateway requires your test or live-mode secret key for authentication and authorization.
 You can provide your secret key to the library in any of three ways to suit your development needs: